DeNA/Chainer_Mask_R-CNN/README.md

 ## What's New

-- Detectron Model Parser has been added!
+- Training result for R-50-C4 model has been evaluated!
-- COCO box AP = 0.35 using pretrained R-50-C4 model (0.355 with official boxes)
+- COCO box AP = 0.346 using our trainer (0.355 with official boxes)
-- COCO mask AP = 0.295 using pretrained R-50-C4 model (0.314 with official masks)
+- COCO mask AP = 0.287 using our trainer (0.314 with official boxes)

 ## Examples
 - to be updated